 Replace relay

-The crankshaft of the engine does not turn with the starter (the traction relay is activated)
+Engine crankshaft does not turn starter (traction relay is triggered)

 Charge batteries

-- Oiling or contamination of the brush-collector assembly
+- Oiling or contamination of the brush-collector unit

 Clean the collector and brushes from oil, dirt, copper-graphite dust

-- Poor contact of the starter housing with the mass of the power plant
+- Poor contact of the starter housing with the ground of the power plant

-- Using an oil that doesn"t match the season
+- Use of oil that does not correspond to the season

 Change the oil

-After starting the engine, the armature continues to rotate
+After starting the engine, the anchor continues to rotate

 - Malfunction of the traction relay